Home > Careers-in-Marketing > Product Management > Facts & Trends

 Tech Savvy Critical

-The lessons from the P&G summit for those looking to careers in product management are self-evident.
 Talent with and understanding of technology will be a primary driver of career success in the future.
 Today's marketing graduate needs to have a comfort level with web-based marketing techniques, demographics and potential.
 An understanding of potential means to deliver online messages be they through PC's, handheld devices or television derivatives will be vital.
 Closely-related, of course, is the exploding area of using data warehouses to better meet customer needs.
 Databases and marketing messages easily meld on the web and create enormous opportunities for the web-savvy.

 Marketing is Globalizing

 Product management is becoming more and more a global concept.
-The 1990s have seen a dramatic increase in international product management, although much of it may occur locally in international markets.
+The last decade has seen a dramatic increase in international product management, although much of it may occur locally in international markets.
 A key strategic decision facing many corporations is whether to integrate their product management efforts.
 Companies like Nestle have artfully combined global and local brand management.
 In Australia, for example, Nestle markets global brands such as Perugina chocolates, Nescafe and L'Oreal cosmetics.
 At the same time, it has developed local brands attuned to the local market.
 In time, some of the local brands may be exported elsewhere should market research indicate a broader potential.

 Computer and statistical skills are vital